 In addition this we used both WeChat & Weibo as a Launchpad for content sharing, consumer interaction and offered customer services via instant messaging.

 ‘Little Red Book’ E-commerce Sales

 It has become another key site for opinion leaders to promote products as they build their network via the platform.
 12 influencers reposted Glendee products from their LRB accounts.

-Glendee’s product range was also offered here with much hype created by those travelling in Thailand, they would post live with images of their purchases to emphasize the fact they were in Thailand.
+Glendee’s product range was also offered here with much hype created by those traveling in Thailand, they would post live with images of their purchases to emphasize the fact they were in Thailand.
 This was our branding strategy, to create Glendee as a product typifying the positive association with Thailand, holiday and international luxury.

 E-Reputation in China

 E-reputation in China is vital.
 The Chinese are led by the concept of ‘face’, that’s the importance of presenting a positive image and status.
-The reputation of products they buy increases not only purchases but also the virality of the product through sharing to their news feeds.
+The reputation of products they buy increases not only purchases but also the vitality of the product through sharing to their news feeds.

 40 Mandarin Chinese Press Releases were produced and shared via portals for Chinese news & e-media sources.

 We also took building Glendee’s reputation on a host of dedicated travel forum threads on sites such as Baidu Tieba, Tianya & Douban.
 The Chinese will research extensively online before purchasing products, forums (although out of fashion in the west) are still their preferred sites for conversation, user reviews and discussions.

 Creating threads, up-ranking positive content and facilitating user discussion increased the brand’s presence and reputation significantly where before they were invisible.